What To Expect From Your Consultation

 General Consultation

-A general consultation is a one-hour meeting with Ms. Mulcahy for an in-depth conversation of your case.
+A general consultation is a 30 minute or one-hour meeting with Ms. Mulcahy for an in-depth conversation of your case.
 Ms. Mulcahy will answer any questions you may have, and provide you with detailed advice on the timeline of your case, possible outcomes, and what you should do to move your case forward.

 Document Review